ayush4zenith/voiceassist_Automation/READMe.md

 ⚙️ How it Works??

-•Voice Input & Output
+•Voice Input & Output:
 Uses speech recognition to understand spoken commands in English and Hindi and text to speech to reply.
 Responds with realistic text-to-speech output for a Jarvis-like feel.

-•System & Utility Tasks
+•System & Utility Tasks:
 Opens websites, applications, and files on command.
 Plays music from local storage or online.
 Checks internet speed, battery status, and system information.

-•Smart Memory
+•Smart Memory:
 Can remember information you tell it (e.g., notes, reminders, personal details).
 Retrieves saved information when asked.

-•Knowledge & APIs
+•Knowledge & APIs:
 Uses Gemini API to answer general questions, explain concepts, or assist with tasks.
 Can tell jokes, provide facts, and hold interactive conversations.

-•Continuous Loop
+•Continuous Loop:
 Runs persistently, always listening for commands.
 Executes the appropriate action based on recognized intent.

 🚀 How to Run?

-1. Clone the repository
+1. Clone the repository:

    git clone https://github.com/ayush4zenith/voiceassist_Automation.git

-2. Install dependencies
+2. Install dependencies using
 pip install -r req.txt

 3. Run the script